-- Create a user called p4admin (It can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.sh script - see item 11 below).
+- 1. Create a user called p4admin (It can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.1.cfg script see item 11 below).
 Set the user's home directory to /p4 on a local disk. - 2.
-Create a group called perforce (again, can be a different name see OSGROUP in mkdirs.sh) and make it the perforce user's primary group. - 3.
-Create or mount the server file system volumes (/hxdepots, /hxmetadata1, /hxmetadata2, /hxlogs). - 4.
+Create a group called perforce (again, can be a different name see OSGROUP in mkdirs.cfg) and make it the perforce user's primary group. - Create or mount the server file system volumes (/hxdepots, /hxmetadata1, /hxmetadata2, /hxlogs). - 4.
 Copy the SDP to the directory /hxdepots/sdp.
 We will refer to this directory as \$SDP.
 Make the entire \$SDP directory writable. - 5.
-Download the appropriate p4 and p4d binaries for your release and platform from ftp.perforce.com (log in as anonymous) and place them in \$SDP/Server/Unix/p4/common/bin.
+Download the appropriate p4 and p4d binaries for your release and platform from ftp.perforce.com (log in as anonymous) and place them in

+\$SDP/Server/Unix/p4/common/bin.
 Do not rename them to include the version number; this step is done automatically for you by the SDP.

-- 6. cd to \$SDP/Server/Unix/setup and edit mkdirs.cfg set all of the variables in the configuration variables section for your company. - 7.
-As the root user, cd to \$SDP/Server/Unix/setup, and run this:
+6. cd to \$SDP/Server/Unix/setup copy mkdirs.cfg to an instance specific version such as mkdirs.l.cfg and edit it - set all of the variables in the configuration variables section for your company.